Hawaii Car Accident Compensation Laws

 The first question most attorneys will ask is, “When was the car accident?”
 This is because there is a time limit (Statute of Limitations) for filing your case.
 In Hawaii, that limit is two years for auto accidents.
 Other than the time limit and comparative fault rules, there are no caps on damages in car accident claims.

 Your car accident claim might be as simple as filing a claim with your policy.
 Or it could involve insurance claims, lawsuits, and arguments over fault that could bar your claim entirely.
-With Hawaii’s unique laws possibly limiting your claims if they are not handled correctly, it is imperative that you discuss your case with an experienced attorney.
-Get a free claim evaluation to learn more about the strength of your claim and the amount of compensation that may be available.
+With Hawaii’s unique car accident compensation laws possibly limiting your claims if they aren't handled correctly, it's imperative that you discuss your case with an experienced car accident attorney.

 Contact a qualified attorney.